 What Academic Programs can Divine Redeemer Catholic School Provide for my child?

 Divine Redeemer School is built upon the long-standing tradition of sound education in Catholic Schools.
 Each child is offered an education in the five “core” subjects: a religion, mathematics, social studies, science, and language arts (which includes reading, writing, phonics, spelling, vocabulary, etc.).
 Students also attend “Special Area” courses in music, art, physical education, computers/technology, and library.

-Divine Redeemer Catholic School also offers the Accelerated Reader and Matheletics programs, and a tutoring program is available for students who need extra help.
-A computer lab, science lab, and library/resource center are available for student use.
+Divine Redeemer Catholic School also offers the Accelerated Reader and Accelerated Math programs.
+A tutoring program is available for students who need extra help.
+A computer lab, science lab, library/resource center and 60 student Chrome Books are available for student use.